-To update keyframes, place the current time marker on top of the keyframes you want to update, make the necessary changes, and set the keyframe again, either by the keyboard shortcut or by the Layout View menu option.
+To update keyframes, place the current time marker on top of the keyframes you want to update, make the necessary changes, and set the keyframe again, either by the toolbar button, keyboard shortcut or by the Layout View menu option.

 Right-click master keyframes to update all the corresponding property keyframes with the current instance values.

 Right-click property keyframes to individually update them with the current instance values.

 Additionally, the X and Y properties of any instance can also be updated directly from the Layout View by dragging the handles for the keyframe.

 The buttons are described from left to right.